Malpique: Where the soul is lost in black coral

 • How high a risk of decompression sickness do I accept, and how do I assess the risk?

-A few minutes of Deco is not a technical dive…
+A few minutes of Deco does not make a technical dive…

 Even today, you don’t have to become a complete tekkie just to hang out for a few minutes.
 There are trainings at the different federations to do deco dives and to use a deco gas.
 This brings you a whole step further, but you don’t have to change your equipment completely.
 At SSI this is the “Decompression Diver”, other associations have similar courses.